Oliiveralien/DyNet/README.md

   <img src="https://github.com/Oliiveralien/DyNet/blob/main/imgs/flops_imgs.jpeg" width="70%">
 </p>

-put your data in ./data directory, see our dataloader.
+- put your data in ./data directory, see our dataloader.

+- put pretrained weights in ./pretrained/resnet34.pth directory.

-including some c++ on CUDA, see our dynconv files.
+- including some c++ on CUDA, see our dynconv files.

-- Instructions will be released ASAP~
+Instructions will be released ASAP~